welcome-2themachine/homepage/README.md

 ## Getting Started

-Populate your variables in the supplied .env-example
+Populate your variables in the supplied .env-example in the Templates folder

 Use the supplied docker-compose file to setup the stack on portainer OR just run using docker-compose.